An old friend and I met up one afternoon this May.

 “There is simply no breathing space,” sighed the retired judge.

 Things are so bad now that Bangalore ranks a low 146 on Mercer’s 2017 Quality of Living Index, and 177 for quality of infrastructure, coming in last among the surveyed Indian cities.
-An IISc study says the city will be simply uninhabitable by 2025 (pdf).
+An IISc study says she will be simply uninhabitable by 2025 (pdf).

-All this hits you particularly hard when you return to here periodically.
-Like it hit me under that May afternoon sun.
+All this hits you particularly hard when you return here periodically.
+Like it hit me in May.

-After trying in vain to identify the vestiges of a bygone era, as I began walking home, I thought I saw an eight-year-old cycling down from the opposite direction.
-He took a turn toward the marsh to meet his old friend.
+After trying in vain to identify the vestiges of a bygone era, as I began walking back home, I thought I saw an eight-year-old cycling down from the opposite direction and swerve towards the marsh.
+Perhaps, he was going to meet an old friend.

 (This article has been updated.
 The earlier version said that 1956 was the year the reconstituted state of Mysore was named Karnataka.
 The renaming happened only in 1973.)